vaughngit/aws-ts-cdk-ec2-windows/README.md

-# AWS CDK Typescript Windows EC2 project
+# AWS CDK Typescript Windows EC2 Instance
 This AWS CDK project written in typescript deploys a single Windows EC2 instance to the default VPC, with permission to integrate with AWS Systems Manager Session Manager and Fleet Manager remote desktop features.
 A security group is created that blocks all inbound access over the network to the instance therefore terminal and console access can only be achieved via the AWS Systems Manager

 ## CDK prerequisites: